lupyuen/lupyuen.github.io/src/gpio.md

 Calamity strikes as our Mynewt GPIO Firmware runs.

-Yes the Blue LED lights up, but we also see this error in GDB...
+Yes the Blue LED lights up, but we see this error in GDB...

 ```text
 Debugger is not authenticated to target Debug Module. (dmstatus=0x0).